CesarGares/presentation/README.md

 # Hi!

-If you are here, that means you are using one of my company or open source apps.
+If you are here, that means you are using one of my company or personal apps.
+(Here you can find only the source code from my personal projects)
 Thank you for the support.